unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_overlap.md

       We assume you went through the mass-univariate linear modelling tutorial before!

+In this notebook we will fit regression models to (simulated) EEG data.
+We will see that we need some type of overlap correction, as the events are close in time to each other, so that the respective brain responses overlap.
+If you want more detailed introduction to this topic check out [our paper](https://peerj.com/articles/7838/).

 ## Setting up & loading the data
 ```@example Main
 using StatsModels, MixedModels, DataFrames